 - To assist with end of life care where the preferred place of care is in the home (including care homes or other long-term care facilities)

-- To support rapid discharge from hospice
+- To support rapid discharge from hospice and hospital

 - Crisis intervention to avoid inappropriate admission in the last days of life

 - This service operates 24 hours a day 7 days a week.
 Referrals are accepted between 9am and 5pm.

 How do I make a referral?